apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ###  <a name="directory-marker-compatibility"></a> Directory Marker Compatibility

-1. This release can safely list/index/read S3 buckets where "empty directory" markers are retained.
+This release does not delete directory markers when creating files or directories underneath.

-1. This release can be configured to retain these directory makers at the expense of being backwards incompatible.
+This is incompatible with versions of the Hadoop S3A client released before 2021.

 Consult [Controlling the S3A Directory Marker Behavior](directory_markers.html) for full details.